tuzz/xteam_schedule/README.md

 ## Under Development

 This gem is far from complete.
-The following is a list of features that are under development:
+The following is a list of features that are under development, somewhat in priority order:

-* Resource images
+* Filtering and custom placement (dropdown)
-* Sort by
+* To assign (the drag 'n' drop box)
-* Absences
+* Absences (holidays, minus the fun)
-* To assign
+* Resource images (spike - need to work out what)
-* Advanced colour controls
+* Tiny interface things (hiding things, column widths)
-* Schedule splicing between dates
+* Schedule splicing before / after / between dates
-* Advanced image support
+* Binary operators (addition / subtraction of two schedules)
-* Built-in example
+* Documentation overhaul (code docs, sectioned GitHub?)
-* Documentation
+* File system hooks (unobtrusive file diffs)
-* Binary operators
+* A built in example (xTeam has one, we can too)
-* File system hooks
+* Report generation (xTeam's suck, make something better)
-* Date/duration helpers
+* Improved colour controls (0-255, 0-1, hex, group inheritance)
-* Generating reports
+* Date helpers (either end date, or number of days)

 ## Contribution